 The verb מור (mor) means to change.
 Perhaps the connection between the previous is coincidental but perhaps these words are indeed linked, as change is often reaction to bitterness or opposition.
 The noun תמורה (temura) means exchange.

 2) The root group מרא (mr'):

 However, Jones' Dictionary of Old Testament Proper Names sees the name Mamre as a compilation.
-According to Jones, the double m comes from מן (min), meaning from, but from a variant of it: מם (mm), that none of the sources mention.
+According to Jones, the double m comes from מן (min), meaning from.
 The latter part of the name Mamre, according to Jones, comes from ראה (ra'ah), a verb meaning to see:

 Hence Jones renders From Seeing, which seems a bit contrived.